raharrison/kotlin-ktor-exposed-starter/README.md

 ## Getting Started

-1. Clone the repo
+1. Clone the repo.
 2. In the root directory execute `./gradlew run`
 3. By default the server will start on port `8080`.
-See below for routing information.
+See below [Routes](#routes) section for more information.

 ### Libraries used: